-Join IMLS Director Crosby Kemper for a conversation with historian Andrew Roberts, and the museum’s Sandra L. and Monroe E. Trout Director and Chief Curator, Timothy Riley, commemorating the 75th Anniversary of Churchill’s Iron Curtain Speech.
-The discussion will focus on the importance of character in history and highlight the significance of the Churchill Memorial.
+IMLS Director Crosby Kemper with historian Andrew Roberts, and the museum’s Sandra L. and Monroe E. Trout Director and Chief Curator, Timothy Riley, held a conversation commemorating the 75th Anniversary of Churchill’s Iron Curtain Speech.
+The discussion focused on the importance of character in history and highlighted the significance of the Churchill Memorial.

-This will be the first in a series of conversations on the importance of our cultural institutions in preserving heritage and sharing ideas.
+This was the first in a series of conversations on the importance of our cultural institutions in preserving heritage and sharing ideas.

 Crosby Kemper III is the sixth director of the Institute of Museum and Library Services.
 He was commissioned by the White House on January 24, 2020, following his confirmation by the United States Senate.
 IMLS, an independent government agency, is the primary source of federal support for the nation's museums and libraries.